 Homeowners Insurance Peril: What is Covered on a Home Insurance Policy

 What is the Definition of a Peril in Insurance?

-Definition of "Perils" in insurance refer to hazards and events that are a source of loss or damage.
-If a peril is "insured" it means it is covered.
-If a peril is excluded, then you would not have coverage for it.
-It basically describes things that can happen, depending on if it is an insured peril or not, it also helps you understand what is covered on your insurance policy.
+The definition of "perils" in insurance refers to hazards and events that are a source of loss or damage.
+If a peril is insured, that means it is covered by a policy.
+If a peril is excluded, then you would not have coverage for the damage caused.
+The definition describes things that can happen, depending on if it is an insured peril or not.
+It also helps you understand what is covered by your insurance policy.